There are 1,422 names matching your criteria. This is page 5.

 Means "dweller in a forest clearing, fenced off enclosure or low meadows" from the Old Norse Þveit

-Given to one who came from town of Tipton (which means "town of Tibba").
+Originally given to one who came from the town of Tipton (which means "town of Tibba").

 Means "fox", derived from Middle English todde

 Denoted a person hailing from one of the many places in Britain of that name.

 TOLBERT English, French

 Derived from a continental Germanic given name of unknown meaning, the second element of the name is derived from berht

 Occupational name meaning "tax gatherer", derived from Middle English toll

 From the village of Tracy-sur-mer on the Normandy coast in France.
 It was brought to England with William the Conqueror.